RealGevorgian/pointers_assignment/report.md

+cat << 'EOF' > report.md

-Pointers Assignment Report
+# Pointers Assignment Report

    This report provides an analysis of the five C programs implemented for the Pointers assignment.
 Each program focuses on a specific aspect of pointer usage in C, including basic pointer operations, pointer arithmetic, passing pointers to functions, double pointers, and string manipulation.
 Below is a detailed explanation of each program, how it works, observations about pointer behavior, and the GitHub repository link.
 GitHub Repository
    The source code for all assignments is available at: https://github.com/RealGevorgian/pointers_assignment.git

-.
-Assignment 1: Basics of Pointers
+## Assignment 1: Basics of Pointers

-Code
+### Code

 #include <stdio.h>

 int main() {